Exploration-Lab/llm-for-clinical-report-generation-deidentification/README.md

 The F1 scores for PHI entities, including the overall micro average F1, macro average F1, and weighted average F1 for different combinations of training and test sets.

+## Using the Code

+Install the depedency in requirement.txt

+pip install -r requirement.txt

+Navigate to the directory where notebook is present and open it.
+Ensure that the dataset path specified in the notebook is accurate and run the notebooks.

 ## Citation